 Shear Strength

 Shear strength is used when the part is being sheared.
 (Think of the two blades on a pair of scissors cutting paper.
 That’s shearing.)
 Shear can happen in any number planes at the same time.
-Generally the more shear planes you can spread the force across, the less stress each individual plane will see.
+Generally, the more shear planes you can spread the force across, the less stress each individual plane will see.

-Ultimate, yield, and shear strength are all properties of the material and can be looked up.
+Ultimate, yield, and shear strength are all mechanical properties of the material and can be looked up.
 We provide this info on our material pages.

 Fatigue Strength